April

 Review component retail: €2'795

 Wandler.
 It's German for changeling.
-Worker by day, werewolf by night.
+Worker by day, werewolf by night?
 No wonder Germans call D/A converters Wandler.
 But pray tell by my crucifix, what's a Wandla?
 During my LA days I worked at Wanda Bouvier's Beverly Hills Pilates studio.
 I knew Wanda to be a woman's name.
-But Wandla?
-It's Ferrum's standalone statement DAC.
+But Wandla is Ferrum's standalone statement DAC.
 Unlike Erco it won't work part-time as head amp.
 Just one thing all the way.
 A pure-blooded werewolf then.
 Perfection is narrow-minded.

 Given Ferrum's history as prior Mytek OEM, all of us knew a pure DAC to be inbound sooner than later.
 What we couldn't foresee was its name.
-Oor is Dutch for ear.
-Erco is ore in Esperanto.
-Hypsos is a portmanteau of hybrid power supply; or Greek for 'aloft' or 'on high'.
+Oor is Dutch for ear, Erco ore in Esperanto.
+Hypsos is a portmanteau of hybrid power supply or Greek for 'aloft' or 'on high'.
 Serce is Polish for heart and Ferrum's OEM DAC board.
 Only this €249 splitter goes by the prosaic name Power Splitter.
 Now Wandla is made-up Germanski to require trademark protection.

 On model christenings, Ferrum remain fiercely unpredictable.
 We're not sure what language they'll raid next.
 Portuguese?

 It goes without saying that like for their pure head amp and mixed DAC/headfi deck, Hypsos the external switching/linear power supply stands by on Ferrum's in-house upgrade path.
-Hypsos is even potent enough to power both Wandla and Oor simultaneously.
+Hypsos is potent enough to power Wandla and Oor simultaneously; and more.

-That's because the splitter is meant for two devices whose voltage x current requirements are equal then sum to less than the 80-watt max rating of Ferrum's adaptive PSU¹.
-Wandla's premiere was planned for the annual Warsaw show October 28th-30th 2022.
-So my narrative began well before then.
+That's because these splitters are meant for two or more devices whose voltage x current requirements are equal then sum to less than the 80-watt max rating of Ferrum's adaptive PSU¹.
+Wandla's premiere was planned for the annual Warsaw show October 28th-30th 2022 so my narrative began well before.

 Worker by day.
 Werewolf at night.
 A Wandler in Warsaw.
 I'd run out of W words so nothing more on why, what or when until October 15th.
 Then I checked on project status with the factory.
 They'd given it the temporary code name 060.

 "We recently opted to rework the analog output stage.
-Although we await first proto boards which are currently being soldered, we cannot show them at the upcoming AVS in Warsaw.
-These won't be the final product.
-The rework will postpone our premiere by a few months to Q1 2023 to ultimately translate into an even better final product and sound.
+Although we await first proto boards which are currently being soldered, we cannot show them at the upcoming show.
+These won't be the final.
+The rework will postpone our premiere by a few months to Q1 2023 to translate into an even better final product and sound.

 "We do plan on some comparative tests of its components at the show but haven't yet worked out the details."

-As such my narrative pit-stopped at another W: wait.
-In an early photo I'd seen a Sabre chip, Serce module, MQA readiness, remote volume though unclear whether Sabre's on-chip digital, Leedh code or Muses-type analog resistor ladder on a chip – then some sort of headfi mode.
+My narrative halted at another W: wait.
+In a very early photo I'd seen an ESS chip, the Serce module, MQA readiness, remote volume though unclear how – then some sort of headfi mode.
 Crossfeed in the digital domain?
-As Ferrum/HEM boss Marcin Hamerla seemed to tease though it later turned out to be misleading phrasing, "I hope you'll like the effect when you get it in your hands."
+As Ferrum/HEM boss Marcin Hamerla seemed to tease which later turned out to be misleading phrasing, "I hope you'll like the effect when you get it in your hands."
 Date with werewolf.
 Booked.
 If HEM confused you to look for a sewing machine, it's Ferrum's parent firm.
 They do OEM/ODM, sales and marketing.
 Ferrum is just one chapter in their good book.

 Exploit mouse-over loupe enlarger; or right-click to open in new tab for full size.